Vinicius-de-Almeida/vorti-board/README.md

 # 🚀 Vorti Board

-bespoke internal workflow management tool developed for the technology consultancy "Vorti Digital."
+A bespoke internal workflow management tool (to do list) developed for the technology consultancy Vorti Digital.

 <img src="src/assets/print.png" alt="Logo do Projeto" width="700">